AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 What makes this passage surprising is that Achilles’ life and the circumstances of his death were ideal according to his tradition.
 In this tradition — the tradition of the ancient Greeks — the strong and especially those that die gloriously on the field of battle are exalted.
 Achilles does just that in the *Iliad,* the prequel to the *Odyssey*.
 He embodies everything in the Homeric world one could hope to achieve.
 It is therefore surprising that Achilles defies this tradition in saying, in effect, that it’s better to be a poor, unknown man who is alive, than to be a great man who is dead.
 It’s better, in other words, to *have* a meager life than to *have had* a great life.

-A more recent expression of this kind of view can be found in the contemporary philosopher Tom Nagel's essay “Death.”
+A more recent expression of this kind of view can be found in the contemporary philosopher Tom Nagel’s essay “Death.”
 There, he writes,

 > There are elements which, if added to one’s experience, make his life better; there are other elements which, if added to one’s experience, make life worse.
 But what remains when these are set aside is not merely *neutral*: it is emphatically positive.
 Therefore life is worth living even when the bad elements of life are plentiful, and the good ones too meager to outweigh the bad ones on their own.
 The additional positive weight is supplied by experience itself, rather than by any of its contents.<sup>4</sup>